 o Set up your dream start up, select your dream start up, organise pitch sessions

-Examples of Dream topics are: Experimenting with new technologies such as IoT/ Smart Platforms, AI/algoritmes, Robotics.
+Examples of Dream topics: Experimenting with new technologies such as IoT/ Smart Platforms, AI/algorithms, Robotics.
 Experimenting with recycling and upcycling, using 3Dprinting&recycled materials, creating new circular business models.
 Fasten your delivery by working Agile, build your own Start-up in an iterative way

 Now that you have learned and tested what would work for your organisation, products or services, you want to build for real.
 Choose the way you want to do this, organise the facilities and build your desired product, service or start-up.